Last updated: October 12, 2021

 This small and quiet bay forms the natural boundary between the suburbs of Cronulla and Burraneer.

-From Gunnamatta Park it’s only a short stroll past the Cronulla Sailing Club to the Cronulla train station.
+From Gunnamatta Park, it’s only a short stroll past the Cronulla Sailing Club to Cronulla station, which marks the end of the walk.

-If you haven’t had lunch yet, now is a good time, because the station is located right next to Cronulla’s main strip of cafes, shops and restaurants!
+If you haven’t had lunch yet, now is a good time because the station is close to Cronulla’s main strip of cafes, shops, and restaurants!